-One major challenge in trying to gain a fuller understanding of what God has planned in the future is to identify which verses may be more relevant than others as there are verses scattered throughout the Old Testament and New Testament which can help us gain a better understanding of God’s plan for the future.
+One major challenge in trying to gain a fuller understanding of what God has planned in the future is to identify which verses may be more relevant than others in understanding prophecy.
+Not an easy task as there are verses scattered throughout the Old Testament and New Testament which can help us gain a better understanding of God’s plan for the future.
 Fortunately, a large concentration of potentially relevant pieces can be found in the writings of the Major Prophets & the Minor Prophets and the Book of Revelation.

 There are a lot of verses and words that must be considered when searching for relevant puzzle pieces in the writings of the Major Prophets & the Minor Prophets and the Book of Revelation.
 The following table provides a breakdown of how many verses and words appear in these writings: